journey-js/journey/dist-setup.md

  6. We might also want to load certain assets (js/css) from CDN servers for two reasons:
 	 - popular libraries such as jQuery/Bootstrap etc. could already be cached by the browser from previous visits to other sites that served those same libraries.
 We don't have to bundle those libraries with out application, leading to a smaller bundle that can be downloaded (and thus launch) faster on the client browser.
 	 - every time we release a new version of our application, those CDN hosted libraries will now be available in the browser cache (except where we updated a library to a new version as well).
+ 7. Optionally we can zip up our distribution eg. *app-0.0.1.zip*.

 ## The Solution